-There are laws about the age of sexual consent, meaning how old a person needs to be in order to consent to sex.
-These laws vary by country to country and region to region.
-These laws exist to protect minors (people younger than 18 years old) from someone older than them (adults) pressuring or forcing them to do sexual acts.
+There are laws about the age of sexual consent, meaning how old a person needs to be in order to consent to sex and they vary depending on location (city, state, country, etc. The intent of these laws is to protect minors (people younger than 18 years old) from someone older than them (adults) pressuring or forcing them to do sexual acts.
 In the United States, the legal age of consent is between 16-18 years old, depending on the state.
 In general, this means an adult having sex with someone younger than 16-18 years old is considered sexual assault or rape.
 To learn more about the specific consent laws in your state, visit this website.

 It is important to know that some disabilities may affect a person’s ability to communicate consent, understand consent, or consent freely.
 For example, a person with a disability may rely on another person for assistance.
 This relationship may make it hard for a person with a disability to say “No” to a sexual act, if they are concerned the person will stop helping them in the future.
 There are laws that exist in some states in the US that discuss the ability of people with disabilities to consent to sexual acts.
 To learn more about consent and people with disabilities, visit this website.

 You may hear people say that “consent kills the mood,” but you may want to reconsider!
 Consent helps create a safe and satisfying physical/sexual relationship because it ensures trust, confidence, and a higher chance of sexual pleasure occurring.
 Expressing desire and what you WANT during sex can be fun, sexy, and help you engage with your partner in a deeper and more sexually satisfying way.

 Here are some examples of asking for consent:

 - Do you want me to [FILL IN THE BLANK]?

 - Would you like it if [FILL IN THE BLANK]?

 - Is this okay?
 Should I keep [FILL IN THE BLANK]?

 - Would you like me to stop?